bweatherson/demons/latest-export.md

 > They were perfect strangers to foresight, and were so far from troubling themselves about the distant future, that they hardly thought of the morrow.
 If a deer was to be taken, every one saw that, in order to succeed, he must abide faithfully by his post: but if a hare happened to come within the reach of any one of them, it is not to be doubted that he pursued it without scruple, and, having seized his prey, cared very little, if by so doing he caused his companions to miss theirs.  [@Rousseau1913 209--10]

-Normally, option $a$ is called Hunting, and option $b$ is called Gathering.
+Normally, option $a$ is called hunting, and option $b$ is called gathering.
 The game has two equilibria - both players Hunt, or both players Gather.
 So it's unlike Prisoners' Dilemma, which only has one equilibria.
-And the more cooperative equilibria, where both players Hunt, is better.
+And the more cooperative equilibria, where both players hunt, is better.
 But, and this is crucial, it's a risky equilibria.
 To connect it back to Rousseau, the thought is that the players would both be better off if they both cooperated to catch the stag (or deer in this translation).
 But cooperating is risky; if the players do different things, it is best to go off gathering berries (or bunnies) on one's own than trying in vain to catch a stag single-handed.

 And that's what we see in the game.
 The first two constraints imply that the game is in equilibrium if the players do the same thing.
-The third constraint says that if they both Hunt, option $a$, they are better off than if they both Gather, option $b$.
+The third constraint says that if they both hunt, option $a$, they are better off than if they both gather, option $b$.
 But the fourth constraint codifies the thought that this is a risky equilibrium.
-Even though the equilibrium where everyone Hunts is better, there are multiple reasons we might end up at the equilibrium where everyone Gathers.
+Even though the equilibrium where everyone hunts is better, there are multiple reasons we might end up at the equilibrium where everyone gathers.

 One reason for this is that the players might want to minimise regret.
 Each play is a guess that the other player will do the same thing.
 If one plays $a$ and guesses wrong, one loses $w - y$ compared to what one could have received.
 If one plays $b$ and guesses wrong, one loses $x - z$.
 And the last constraint entails that $x - z \< w - y$.
 So playing $b$ minimises possible regret.